110059/MerchantGuide/README.md

 **Unit Test:**

-Run npm test to run the unit test cases.
+Run npm test to run the unit test cases. using node-jasmine module of jasmine for test.

 1 - ReadStream interface is created and 'line' event is attached for listening.